ISTU-Labs/irc_client_example/README.md

 /INFO <nick> <password> <realname> <charset>

-/PORT <number of you port for bind socket>
+/PORT <number of you port for binding connection>

 /CONNECT <domain or ip> <port>